• Skip to primary navigation

 Wash the bok choy and shallots.
 Place them onto a cutting board and chop them up into small pieces!

-Step 2: Before using the food processor, cooked the shallot and bok choy in a skillet over medium heat for 3-5 minutes to to bring out their flavors.
+Step 2: Before using the food processor, cook the shallot and bok choy in a skillet over medium heat for 3-5 minutes to bring out their flavors.

 Step 3: Add your shallot mixture and garlic, cilantro, gluten free panko, milk, and Greek yogurt to a food processor.
 Grind until it is slightly chunky but creamy.

-If there is some kitchen gadget that would prevent me from having to mash all of the meat ingredients by hand, please let me know!
+If there is some kitchen gadget that would prevent me from mashing all of the meat ingredients by hand, please let me know!

 Step 5: Roll the meatballs into small bite-sized balls.